Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 All this would be in the 2.0 version.

 ### Validation HTML á la w3
-All files passed validation at https://validator.w3.org/nu/#textarea
+The files passed validation at https://validator.w3.org/nu/#textarea

 ## Deployment
 My website is currently up on Github Pages - https://github.com/DannyNagyAI/Code-Institute-Milestone-Project-02